Kangra, Himachal Pradesh: Etymology

-Meaning of Kangra

-Kangri word in Ladakh/Lahaul means snow on top of mountain.
+The word Kangri in Ladakhi–Lahauli means snow on top of mountain.
 Since snow capped mountains are visible from the city of Kangra, therefore it is named Kangra (town of snow laden peaks).

 History

-Historically known as Kiraj and Trigarta, the town of Kangra was founded by Katoch Kshatriya Rajputs of Chandervanshi Lineage.
-The Katoch Rajas had a stronghold here, with a fort and lavish temples.

-Another ancient name of the city is Bhimagar and it was supposedly founded by Raja Bhim, younger brother of Kuru Emperor Yudhishthira of Indraprastha (now Delhi).
+Historically known as Kiraj and Trigarta, the town of Kangra was historically ruled by Katoch Rajputs.
+The Katoch rulers had a stronghold here, with a fort and lavish temples.
+Another ancient name of the city is Bhimanagar, supposedly after Bhimadeva, the Shahi ruler of Gandhara.

 The temple of Devi Vajreshwari was one of the oldest and wealthiest in northern India.
-It was destroyed, together with the fort and the town, by 1905 Kangra earthquake on 4 April 1905, when 1339 people died in this place alone, and about 20,000 elsewhere.
-In 1855 the headquarters of the district were removed to the cantonment of Dharmsala, which was established in 1849.
+It was destroyed, together with the fort and the town, by the 1905 Kangra earthquake on 4 April 1905, in which 1339 people died in Kangra alone, along with about 20,000 elsewhere.
+In 1855, the headquarters of the district were removed to the cantonment of Dharmsala, which was established in 1849.

-Invasions of Nagarkot
+Early invasions

-It is said that Mahmud of Ghazni looted the Shri Bajreshwari Mata Mandir (Temple).
+It is said that Mahmud of Ghazni looted the Shri Bajreshwari Mata Mandir.
 He also looted a fort in the region in 1009, but whether the fort of Kangra was taken or not is not yet historically verified.
 There were hundreds of well-defended forts that lay between Ghazni and Nagarkot fort, and so it highly unlikely that his looting expedition ever reached Kangra.
-Also, this claim is negated by historians who have cited various sources to say that the fort was impregnable and remained unconquered until the conquest by Emperor Jahangir in 1622.
+Also, this claim is negated by historians who have cited various sources to say that the fort was impregnable and remained unconquered until the conquest by Mughal emperor Jahangir in 1622.

-The Katoch-Sikh battles and alliances against the Kingdom of Nepal
+The 19th-century battles

-The fort was recaptured by the Katoch Kings after Jehangir's death.
-Multiple battles ensued between the Sikh emperor Maharaja Ranjit Singh and the Katoch King Sansar Chand Katoch.
+The fort was recaptured by the Katoch kings after Jahangir's death.
+Multiple battles ensued between the Sikh emperor Ranjit Singh and the Katoch king Sansar Chand.
 But, while the war between the Sikhs and Katochs was taking place, the gates of Kangra Fort were left open.
 The Gurkha army entered the opened gates of Nagarkot fort in 1806.
 This forced an alliance between the battling Sikhs and Katochs, and both the armies re-captured the fort after a battle in 1809.
-Kangra stayed with the Katoch Kings until 1810 when Maharaja Ranjit Singh annexed it after Sansar Chand's death.
-Then after the Nepalese Gorkha Captured the Kangra until the British Came theirs.Greater Nepal was there from Tista river upto Kangda river in the west.
-And after the Sugauli Treaty around 1814, British seized Westernmost part of Nepal, which include present day Uttarakhand and the region from Uttarakhand's western border to Kangda river.These territories merged into British East India.There was no India, Pakistan or Bangladesh even formed.The fort and city were then captured by the British in 1846 and remained occupied until India's independence.
-The princely state of Kangra was merged in India in 1948 by the then titled Raja of Kangra-Lambagraon namely Raja Druv Dev Chand Katoch.
+Kangra stayed with the Katoch kings until 1810 when maharaja Ranjit Singh annexed it after Sansar Chand's death.
+Later the Nepalese Gorkha captured Kangra until the British conquered it.
+The historical Nepal extended from Tista River upto Kangra in the west.
+After the Sugauli Treaty around 1816, British seized westernmost parts of Nepal, which include present-day Uttarakhand.
+These territories were merged into British India.
+The fort and city were then captured by the British in 1846 and remained occupied until India's independence.

+In British India

+The princely state of Kangra was merged in India in 1948 by the then titled raja of Kangra-Lambagraon namely raja Druv Dev Chand Katoch.